Tempered distributions and Schwartz functions on definable manifolds: Introduction

-{\bf Structure of this paper.} In {\bf Section \ref{chapter-prelim}} all preliminary results used in this paper are presented.
-These include some classical results about smooth manifolds, sub-analytic geometry, and Fr\'echet spaces, as well as the classical theory of Schwartz functions on $\bR^n$.
+{\bf Structure of this paper.} In {\bf Section \ref{sec-prelim}} all preliminary results used in this paper are presented.
+These include mainly a quick review on definable manifolds in o-minimal structures, and some classical results on polynomially bounded o-minimal structures, exponential structures, Fr\'echet spaces, and finally on the classical theory of Schwartz functions on $\bR^n$.

-In {\bf Section \ref{chapter_arbit_subsets_of_Rn}} we define and study the spaces of Schwartz functions, tempered functions and of tempered distributions on arbitrary open subsets of $\bR^n$.
+In {\bf Section \ref{sec-arbitrary}} we define and study the spaces of Schwartz functions, tempered functions and of tempered distributions on arbitrary open subsets of $\bR^n$.

-In {\bf Section \ref{chapter_sub_anylytic_subsets_of_Rn}} we define and study the spaces above in the special case of sub-analytic subsets, and prove properties (1)-(4) in this case.
+In {\bf Section \ref{sec-embedded}} we define and study the spaces above in the special case of open subsets that are definable in some polynomially bounded o-minimal structure, and prove properties (1)-(4) in this case.